Promo code SPRING2022 will be automatically applied at checkout!

 Let’s take a look at each of the individual markers of metabolic health and how to know whether or not they’re in the normal range.

-1) Blood Glucose Levels
+1) Glucose levels

-Blood sugar that is too high is called hyperglycemia, and over time, chronically high levels can lead to type 2 diabetes mellitus, heart disease, stroke, nerve damage, fatty liver disease, kidney damage, and vision loss.
+Glucose that is too high is called hyperglycemia, and over time, chronically high levels can lead to type 2 diabetes mellitus, heart disease, stroke, nerve damage, fatty liver disease, kidney damage, and vision loss.
 Over time, it can also cause insulin resistance, which may cause changes in how your pancreas produces insulin and how your cells respond to insulin.

-Blood sugar that is low is called hypoglycemia.
+Low glucose is called hypoglycemia.
 Having frequent episodes of hypoglycemia can cause symptoms like brain fog, fatigue, lightheadedness, anxiety, and heart palpitations.

-2) Cholesterol Levels
+2) Cholesterol levels

 Cholesterol by itself is present in all the cells in your body, and is a type of fat that is essential for normal bodily functioning.
-Cholesterol includes substances in your body such as:
+Cholesterol includes substances in your body, such as:

 • High-density lipoprotein (HDL)